 You may also contact us via our Facebook Page, where one of our Page Admins will respond to your query as soon as possible

-Please DO NOT repeatedly call the phone line after an initial call unless to provide an important update regarding the animal in question – repeat calls and voicemails simply take up more of our time and lead to an increased workload and longer response times
+Please DO NOT repeatedly call the phone line after an initial call unless to provide an important update regarding the animal in question – repeat calls and voicemails simply take up more of our time, block the voicemail mailbox stopping other important messages, leading to an increased workload and longer response times

 We now have a dedicated Email address where you can direct your query – someone will try and return your message as soon as possible, but please understand these queries are dealt with as the lowest priority.
 Please Email firstname.lastname@example.org